ksoze84/useStateHandler/README.md

 * Isolates the instance; the state is not shared with other components using the same class nor the same remounted component.
 * This hook does not work alongside usePartialHandler, getHandler nor useStateHandler, because these persist the instance.
 * More performant than these other hooks.
+* Have the advantages of:
-* It does have the other advantages of working with classes.
+  * Work with classes.
+  * Merge state option.
+  * instanceCreated and instanceDeleted optional methods (in this case are equivalent to mount/unmount the component).
+  * Wrap setState.

 ```tsx
 import { StateHandler, useHandler } from "use-state-handler";